Meat Stuffed Crepes Crisped up in Butter

 - 3-4 tablespoons cream or broth

-In a bowl of an electric mixer fitted with a paddle attachment, mix together eggs, sugar, salt and flour until all flour is incorporated and the batter looks smooth, with no flour lumps, about 2 minutes.
+In a bowl of an electric mixer fitted with a paddle attachment, mix together 10 eggs, 4 tbsp sugar, 1 tsp salt, and 3 cups flour until all flour is incorporated and the batter looks smooth, with no flour lumps, about 2 minutes.

-With the mixer still running on low speed, start adding the milk, stopping and scraping the bottom of the bowl, until full amount of milk is added.
-Once the batter looks smooth add the oil and mix for another minute or two.
+With the mixer still running on low speed, start adding 4 cups milk, stopping and scraping the bottom of the bowl, until full amount of milk is added.
+Once the batter looks smooth add 50 milliliters oil and mix for another minute or two.
 Cover the batter with plastic wrap and let rest in the fridge for about 30 minutes (it can easily stay in the fridge for a couple of hours if needed), letting the flour fully absorb the moisture.
 (Meanwhile, you can prepare the filling)

 Take the batter out of the fridge, quickly stir with a spoon for about 20 seconds.